OBaller/CatsApp/README.md

 # CatsApp
-In this tutorial, we are going to fetch JSON data from an API and show it in a list view in SwiftUI.
-I will discuss how I structure my code base with MVVM (Model - View Model - View).
-Also I am including an extra layer for the networking logic because it helps make my code more reusable and write unit tests.
-You will also learn about error handling  with URLSession and how to show error information to the user.
+An app that fetches JSON data from an API and show it in a list view in SwiftUI using the  MVVM (Model - View Model - View) architecture.
+It has a networking logic to helps make the code more reusable and write unit tests.
+It has error handling  with URLSession and how to show error information to the user.